jingerchong/jingerchong.github.io/_jobs/onb-swe.markdown

 show: true
 ---

-- made REST API endpoint to accept JSON requests from partner web app
+- Implemented REST API endpoint in Edusuite to accept authorized student number update requests from Admissions
-- designed front-end for creating, editing, and assigning unique targets to units
+- Designed AngularJS front-end web page in Edusuite for creating, editing, and assigning unique targets to units